EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

    directory.

-When developing documentation, you can instead use `mkdocs serve` to start a development server for the docs website.
+When developing documentation, you can instead use `mkdocs serve` to start a development server for the docs' website.
 This will watch for changes to the markdown source in `docs/` and regenerate the web content automatically.
 A workflow which is more suitable for quick feedback when writing docs: